aponcedeleonch/Spotify-helper/README.md

 ### Spotify Security

 1. Register as a developer in Spotify to get access to the API.
+Register [here](https://developer.spotify.com/dashboard/).

 **Valuable output:** `client_id` and `client_secret`